ICELUCKBR/ICELUCKBR/README.md

 Software Developer

-Creation of front-end applications such as management interfaces, sales websites, landing pages and interactive interfaces, focusing on using frameworks such as React Js and Angular, prototyping and UI/UX.
+Creation of frontend applications such as management interfaces, sales websites, landing pages and interactive interfaces, focusing on using frameworks such as React Js and Angular, prototyping and UI/UX.
 Back-end development using Javascript, Node.Js, Python and Django, for the creation of different functionalities, creation of relational database analysis and modeling.
 Knowledge of Internet of Things, embedded systems and environments.